Hedgehog Helpline began in 1988 and became a registered charity in 1995.

 Hedgehog Helpline is often asked to comment on hedgehog matters in the media and have been featured by the BBC as well as contributing to a range of articles and books.

-In 2011 Hedgehog Helpline won the ‘Pride in Your Place’ award in the ‘Go Wild’ category.
+Hedgehog Helpline are also award winner after winning the ‘Pride in Your Place’ award in the ‘Go Wild’ category.
 This award ‘champions excellence and good news to the wider community’.

 Hedgehog Helpline is run by volunteers and our resources are limited.

-Most of our volunteers have jobs, families and homes to run, but are committed to doing their best to help hedgehogs in need.
+Most of our volunteers have jobs, families and homes to run, but are committed to doing their best to help hedgehogs in need, they often go the extra mile and without them all we couldn’t be here.

 We do not receive any funding and therefore rely on the generosity of the general public.

-Hedgehog Helpline offers practical advice and help across the Rhondda Cynon Taf, Merthyr, Blaenau Gwent, Caerphilly, Vale of Glamorgan, Bridgend, Monmouthshire, Newport and Cardiff areas.
+Hedgehog Helpline offers practical advice and help across the Rhondda Cynon Taff, Merthyr, Blaenau Gwent, Caerphilly, Vale of Glamorgan, Bridgend, Monmouthshire, Newport and Cardiff areas.

 If you live outside of these areas, please contact the British Hedgehog Preservation Society for information about hedgehog carers in your area.